 Visitors can take communion after church on Sundays or during the week.
 Our Rector trains and approves all visitors.

-The Knit Wits group gathers to do handwork while sharing our skills, enjoying each other’s company, and creating pieces that bring joy and warmth to members of our community and members of our companion churches in Guatemala.
+If you enjoy knitting and/or crocheting or would like to learn, we invite you to join us as we revive our knitting group, now called the St. Peter's Purlers.
+We gather to do handwork while sharing our skills, enjoying each other’s company, and creating pieces that bring joy and warmth to members of our community and members of our companion churches in Guatemala.
 We also have members who work at home.
-We have knitted or crocheted many prayer shawls and scarves that have been a blessing and a comfort to others.
+We have knitted or crocheted many prayer shawls, scarves and prayer pals (small knitted squares) that have been a blessing and a comfort to others.
 Any form of handwork is welcome and some of our projects are just for fun or learning new techniques!

-This ministry was named for the late Pat Hoar, who began it years ago.
+This ministry was named for Pat Hoar who began the ministry years ago and Mary Couch who continued it.
 During the Christmas season, we ask members to bake cookies for our shut-ins.
 Volunteer visitors deliver the cookies, calendars, and notes to them the week before Christmas.
 This is one of the ways that St. Peter’s maintains our connections with members who can no longer come to church.

 People on the Prayer List are held up in prayer each Wednesday at the healing service (9:30 a.m.) in the Chapel.
 Church members who pick up the Prayer list from the mailbox or who receive it by email each week offer intercessory prayers at home during the week using either a Litany for Healing (which can be supplied) or their own prayers.

 All are invited to come to the Wednesday healing service or to receive the Prayer List.
 All you need is a belief in the power of prayer.
 To receive the Email Prayer List or to become part of the Prayer Chain ministry, please call or email the church office.